statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 3. [Video 12.40] How do you select the number of folds you group your data into, and how does this selection affect the training?
 Can the number of folds be made into a hyperparameter to optimize?
    > This is a trade-off between time to training your N models, and leaving out the 1/N of your training data that is used for training.

+## ROC-curves

+1. Video 17:00 ROC-scores - In the video you mention that a ROC-score > 0.5 means that the method is a good predictor, so a higher ROC-score indicates a better performance.
+Since the ROC-score is the area under the ROC-curve, different curves could end up having the same score.
+If two different methods end up having the same score, is there a way to determine which one performs better than the other, or does this mean that they are equally good?
+  > A1: In the sence that they have the same ROC score, the two predictors are equally good.
+  > A2; If AUROC is same, we can think these as almost equally good.
+But also we can check other method from another perspective.
+For example, even the score of AUROC is same, maybe the shape of curve is different (sharp shape and smooth shape can be the same score).
+And using such a F-measure, can get which one is a sharp shape and has best pair of TPR and FPR.
+Also as Area Under Curve method, you can check AUPR also (it's Area Under Precision-Recall curve).

 ## Pre conditioning

 1. In the article about SVM, is it possible to help the algorithm select a correct solution with multi-dimension data set by combining the dimensions that are similar to each other together before projecting the data?